Past, In Boots

 africa-day-18

-Photo and “Slideshow” to come!
-Just gotta get the writing done!
-After several days of early departures and tightly scheduled adventures — Table Mountain, penguins, Cape storms, and our rather thoughtful “difficult discussion” about poaching — the final …
+Slideshow of all photos from Cape Town portion HERE.
+After several days of early departures and tightly scheduled adventures — Table Mountain, penguins, Cape storms, and our rather thoughtful “difficult discussion” about poaching — the final full day i …

 Read More